Shallowmallow/CastleDBGUI/Readme.md

 ## Known Bugs

+BUG Reference to sheet when it has no columns etc

 BUG  focus_out never do anything when app gets out of focus BUG keyboards not working when getting out of dialog

 BUG adding column to a level
 BUG Resizing tables
 BUG When typing enter in a flag, it also selects a flag

+right click on right clicked line not on curosr

 ## PR